 The Mountain Trainer is the heaviest approach shoe we tested.
 Our size 12 test model weighed in at 2 pounds and 9 ounces for the pair.
 That is still pretty darn light compared to a mid-cut mountain boot.
 We wouldn't want to carry these up sunny rock climbs on our harness, but in the mountains, you'll likely have a pack on anyway.

 The Mountain Trainer received the highest score we awarded for durability.
 The protective rubber rand on this shoe wraps the entire shoe - every bit of it.
 Scree surfing in the mountains can destroy an unprotected upper in a few days, but not the Mountain Trainer.

 The Salewa Mountain Trainer GTX does one thing far better than any other approach shoe we tested — kick steps in snow.
 We used them to approach Mt.
 Whitney in February, where they handled the snow fine, and were much more comfortable scrambling the rock ledges than big double boots.

-At $199 retail, these are the second most expensive product we tested.
+These are the second most expensive product we tested.
 Their durability wasn't matched among the other contenders.
 If this is the product you need, grab a pair on sale before the new model becomes available.